-Our school has two full-time guidance counselors who work with teachers, parents, and students to attend to the social, emotional, and academic welfare of all children.
+Our school has two full-time Guidance Counselors who work with teachers, parents, and students to attend to the social, emotional, and academic welfare of all children.
 These counselors routinely meet with small groups and individual students to provide students with strategies to deal with challenging situations.
+BDS has also provided a Social Worker to assist with specific social - emotional needs and home visits for additional supports.
 Our school also partners with businesses and organizations in the community to provide adult mentors for students.
 The mentoring program is overseen by the guidance department and mentoring sessions occur regularly throughout the year.
 We have a Military Family Life Counselor who also works with military related personnel and their dependents.
 We ensure that the social-emotional needs of students are met by implementing positive behavior supports school-wide.
 In addition, the Leader in Me program provides each student with a framework to identify personal strengths and weaknesses and the skills to set goals and employ strategies to meet those goals.